awsdocs/aws-systems-manager-user-guide/doc_source/automation-sm-target.md

 **Note**
 If you use tags to create an association on one or more target instances, and then you remove the tags from an instance, that instance no longer runs the association\.
 The instance is disassociated from the State Manager document\.

-## Troubleshooting State Manager Automation Executions<a name="systems-manager-state-manager-automation-documents-troubleshooting"></a>
+## Troubleshooting State Manager Automation executions<a name="systems-manager-state-manager-automation-documents-troubleshooting"></a>

 Systems Manager Automation enforces a limit of 25 concurrent executions, 75 child executions, and 1,000 queued executions per account, per Region\.
 If a State Manager association that runs an Automation document shows a status of **Failed** and a detailed status of **AutomationExecutionLimitExceeded**, then your execution may have reached the limit\.
 As a result, Systems Manager throttles the executions\.
 To resolve this issue, do the following:
 + Use a different rate or cron expression for your association\.
 For example, if the association is scheduled to run every 30 minutes, then change the expression so that it runs every hour or two\.